-The education program is recognized by the Wisconsin Department of Public Instruction and the Iowa Department of Education for the certification of teachers in the elementary and secondary schools and for the training of veterans.
+The education program is recognized by the Wisconsin Department of Public Instruction for the certification of teachers in the elementary and secondary schools and for the training of veterans.

 Viterbo University is recognized and approved by the Iowa College Student Aid Commission to offer degree programs in education.